Guides

 Always Leave an Even Number

-When you're getting close to a checkout, plan your throws to leave an even number.
-Even numbers can always be finished on a double.
-If you leave an odd number, you'll need to hit a single first to get back to even.
+When you're getting close to a finish, plan your throws so you end up on an even number.
+Even numbers can always be hit with a double.
+Odd numbers need a single first to get back to even — that's wasting a dart.

 4

 Doubles win games.
-Spend at least 30% of your practice time on the double ring.
-Start with D20 and D16 — they're the most commonly needed doubles in competitive play.
+Full stop.
+Spend at least 30% of your practice time throwing at the double ring.
+D20 and D16 are the most important ones.
+If you can hit doubles consistently, you'll beat players who outscore you in the middle of the leg.

 5

-If you're on 120, don't try to finish in one turn.
-Break it down: hit a T20 (60) to leave yourself on 60, then next turn hit S20 + D20.
-Steady, smart scoring beats wild throwing every time.
+If you're on 120, you don't have to finish it in one turn.
+Hit T20 (60) to leave 60, then next turn go S20 + D20.
+Breaking it into manageable chunks is smarter than trying to be a hero and busting.
+Steady scoring beats wild throwing every time.

 6